kshitij01/chain-brain2/README.md

 9. Approve the MetaMask dialog to certify the BlockChain transaction

-10. Your idea is not securely stored in IPFS and a hash of the idea is stored in the BlockChain!
+10. Your idea is now stored in IPFS and a hash of the idea is stored in the BlockChain!

 # chain-brain